KonashenkovKonstantin/neotech/README.md

 - Maven 3

 ## How to configure
 This solutions works with MySQL database.
-All configurations are located in '\neotech\NeotechTestTask\db.properties' file.
+All configurations are located in '/neotech/NeotechTestTask/db.properties' file.
 To change db name / user / password just edit this file and build the project

 ## How to build solution